Gold18K/WebGPU-WGSL-64bit-BigInt/README.md

 - iK_from_u32_array(_number: array<u32, L>, _sign: i32) -> iK;

-Instantiate an iK integer from an array of L unsigned integers, useful when moving a BigInt represented as L unsigned integers from CPU to GPU;
+Instantiate an iK integer from an array of L u32 integers, useful when moving a BigInt from CPU to GPU;

     @compute
     @workgroup_size(1, 1)